I’ve had readers reach out and ask for advice about maintaining a Peloton bike.

 Now is a great time to share their tips for maintaining a Peloton.

 Every Peloton comes with a one-year warranty.
 Parts are covered under that warranty, which is why when we broke our pedals, Peloton sent us a new one for free.

 I had no idea you could buy an extended warranty–and after owning the bike already.
-You can find more information about the Peloton extended warranty on the Peloton website.
+Is the Peloton warranty worth it?

 How to get Peloton replacement parts